Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Angina is a warning that the heart muscle is not getting enough oxygen-rich blood.
-Medication, certain medical procedures, and lifestyle changes can help control angina.
-Talk to your doctor about how to prevent angina and what to do if you get it.
+Angina is a warning that your heart muscle is not getting enough oxygen-rich blood and is at risk for damage.
+Medicines, certain medical procedures, and lifestyle changes can help control angina.
+Talk with your healthcare provider about how to prevent angina and what to do if you get it.

-Angina is often described as “chest pain,” but this can be misleading.
+Angina is often described as chest pain, but this can be misleading.
 Angina is not always painful, and it isn’t always felt in the chest.
-Angina might feel like this:
+Angina might feel like:

 Discomfort, aching, tightness, or pressure that comes and goes.
 You may feel this in your chest, back, abdomen, arm, shoulder, neck, or jaw.